AuderySun/STVchrono/README.md

-# STVchrono
-Dataset of the CVPR 2024 paper:

-**The STVchrono Dataset: Towards Continuous Change Recognition in Time**
+# The STVchrono Dataset: Towards Continuous Change Recognition in Time
+Dataset of the CVPR 2024 paper STVchrono Dataset

 ## Dataset annotation files